ypark9/yopa.page/content/blog/2023-05-21-AWS-IAM-User-vs-Role.md

 IAM Users have their own AWS security credentials, whereas IAM Roles use temporary security tokens when they are assumed.
 IAM Roles are considered a more secure method of access, as they do not require long-term credentials, which can potentially be misused if they fall into the wrong hands.

-## Conclusion

-IAM Users and Roles form the backbone of AWS security, allowing granular control over who and what can access your resources.
-Understanding when and how to use them effectively is essential to maintaining robust security protocols on AWS.
-While IAM Users and Roles serve different purposes, both are instrumental in managing your AWS environment safely and effectively.
-Therefore, understanding the differences between them will guide you in implementing the best security practices for your AWS environment.

 Cheers! 🍺